 Toyota isn’t offering all-wheel drive in the base 2019 Prius LE Eco or the top-of line Prius Limited models.

-Toyota added electric all-wheel drive to the Prius in Japan a couple of years ago and says is now bringing it to the U.S. in response to demand from customers in cold-weather regions of the country.
+The company added electric all-wheel drive to the Prius in Japan a couple of years ago and says it is now bringing it to the U.S. in response to demand from customers in cold-weather regions of the country.

 It also is doing so in an attempt to keep its original hybrid relevant as scores of other gas-electric cars and crossovers have entered the market.

-The RAV4 hybrid – another Toyota, for Pete’s sake – has almost overtaken Prius as the automaker’s leading seller in the hybrid segment.
+The RAV4 hybrid – another Toyota – has almost overtaken Prius as the automaker’s leading seller in the hybrid segment.

 Toyota executives readily admit that they are looking at some significant changes in their Prius philosophy to keep subsequent generations fresh and distinguishable from the company’s other hybrid offerings.

-For now, though, the all-wheel rive system and a mild face-lift and butt-tuck are the answers as the 2019 model makes it debut in showrooms later this month.
+For now, though, the all-wheel drive system and a mild face-lift and butt-tuck are the answers for the 2019 model.

 Save for the occasional media frenzy over its sometimes challenging design, the Prius has always been a drama-free car.
 Adding an all-wheel drive system doesn’t change that.